adityacheruku/Weather-cwithsai/README.md

 2. Open the project directory in your code editor.

 3. Serve the application using a local server.

-You can use Python's built-in HTTP server for this:
-    ```sh
-    python -m http.server
-    ```
-   Open your browser and navigate to `http://localhost:8000`.
+   Open your browser and navigate to `http://localhost:3000`.

 ## Usage